 Swim with Stingrays

 Historically speaking, the stingray seems to have got itself a bit of a bad wrap.
 Most would prefer to opt for a quick dip with dolphins rather than come within five feet of these mysterious creatures, but if you ask me, they’re misunderstood.
-Usually the stingray is only dangerous in the event that they feel threatened, which is why it’s important to know what you’re doing when it comes to diving in close quarters.
+Usually the stingray is only dangerous in the event of feeling threatened, which is why it’s important to know what you’re doing when it comes to diving in close quarters.
 Stingray City is a fantastic opportunity to get up close to these gliding giants in their natural habitat.
-The coral reefs here are mesmarising, rich with colour and surrounded by a world of vibrant marine life that forms the backdrop to your underwater encounter.
+Rich with colour and surrounded by a world of vibrant marine life, the coral reefs here are mesmarising and form a striking backdrop to your underwater encounter.
 I’ve always been fascinated by the way they move and I actually find it hard to come to terms with the fact that such a smiley face could deliver such a lethal blow.
 Estimated to date back as far as 150 million years, everyone should learn more about these wandering giants, and this is the perfect opportunity!
 Oh, and if you’re not feeling brave, you can do it all from the comfort of a glass boat.

 Cruising the Bahamas